www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

           -> Playwright does not have such a problem.
     * [x] Test GUI actions.
 * [x] Disable integration tests during default build, in order to speed up builds for developers.
-* [ ] Fix solution formatting.
+* [x] Fix solution formatting.
 Currently, the solution is not formatted, even so it is configured as such by default.
-    * [ ] Create a test for formatting parameters.
+    * [x] Create a test for formatting parameters.
 * [x] Test if constraint parsing is really working.
     * [x] Constraints are not parsed.
-CURRENT
     * [x] Test in general if constraints are parsed at NoCodeProblemParserTest.
     * [x] Test in more detail at NoCodeQueryParser. -> This is not important for now.
 # Ideas